-Drug courts serve as an alternative to regular courts and pair evidence-based treatment with support services and judicial supervision.5 Since 65% of all inmates meet the criteria for a substance use disorder and only 11% receive treatment, drug courts can order drug rehabilitation, as well as community support to help after treatment ends.5
+Drug courts serve as alternatives to regular courts and pair evidence-based treatment with support services and judicial supervision.5 Since 65% of all inmates meet the criteria for a substance use disorder and only 11% receive addiction treatment, drug courts can order drug rehabilitation, as well as community support to help after treatment ends.5

 There are different types of drug courts: adult drug treatment court, DWI courts, family dependency treatment court, juvenile drug treatment court, and tribal healing to wellness court.6 Aspects of court-ordered rehab can include accelerated pre-trial rehab, educational rehab, group counseling, residential rehab, detox, and inpatient hospitalization.
 Offenders who are currently using drugs and/or alcohol might require medical detoxification in a supervised setting as the first step to recovery.

 Court-ordered rehab emphasizes the importance of treatment and can help remove you from your environment and circumstances.
-The criminal justice system recognizes that drug addiction is a neurological disease that has behavioral, cognitive, and physiological attributes that contribute to a cycle of use despite the dangerous consequences.7 Recovering from addiction involves treatment and aftercare management, and it is often recommended that treatment last for at least three months to be most effective.7 The first step in getting help is to undergo an assessment and evaluation; then, the individual can begin treatment that caters to their specific needs.
+The criminal justice system recognizes that drug addiction is a neurological disease which has behavioral, cognitive, and physiological attributes.
+These contribute to a cycle of use despite dangerous consequences.7 Recovering from addiction involves treatment and aftercare management, and it is often recommended that treatment lasts for at least three months in order to be most effective.7 The first step in getting help is to undergo an assessment and evaluation; then, the individual can begin treatment that caters to their specific needs.

 Eligibility: How to Get Court-Ordered Addiction Treatment

-An administrator of a treatment facility can petition for involuntary outpatient placement if they detail the criteria for this and provide a certificate of recommendation for involuntary outpatient placement and recommended treatment plan from a qualified professional.8 The court has five business days to hold a hearing once the petition is filed.8 A public defender will be appointed by the court unless the person chooses their own counsel.8
+An administrator of a treatment facility can petition for involuntary outpatient placement if they detail the criteria for this.
+They must also provide a certificate of recommendation for involuntary outpatient placement and a recommended treatment plan from a qualified professional.8 The court has 5 business days to hold a hearing once the petition is filed.8 A public defender will be appointed by the court unless the person chooses their own counsel.8

-As for involuntary inpatient placement, a person must be deemed mentally ill and have refused voluntary treatment, be incapable of surviving alone or with family or friends, likely neglect self-care without treatment that could lead to harm of their well-being, and be likely to inflict harm on themselves or someone else.8 And, as is the case with involuntary outpatient treatment, there must be proof that less restrictive alternatives would not be appropriate for the individual.8
+As for involuntary inpatient placement, a person must be deemed mentally ill and have refused voluntary treatment, be incapable of surviving alone or with family or friends, be likely to neglect self-care without treatment—which could lead to harm of their well-being—and be likely to inflict harm on themselves or someone else.8 And, as is the case with involuntary outpatient treatment, there must be proof that less restrictive alternatives would not be appropriate for the individual.8

-During the 1970s, the federal government enacted laws that created formula grants for states to generate care continuums for individuals and families impacted by substance use.8 This led to separate funding channels and requirements for drug and alcohol use, and in response, Florida enacted the Marchman Act, which encourages people to voluntarily seek treatment.8 The Marchman Act also creates a variety of ways to assess, stabilize, and treat substance use on an involuntary basis; a person must clearly show impairment and loss of self-control regarding their substance use and need services because they are unable to understand and appreciate their need for help or likely end up engaging in self-harm or harm of another if they don’t get help.8
+During the 1970s, the federal government enacted laws that created formula grants for states to generate care continuums for individuals and families impacted by substance use.8 This led to separate funding channels and requirements for drug and alcohol use and, in response, Florida enacted the Marchman Act, which encourages people to voluntarily seek treatment.8 The Marchman Act also creates a variety of ways to assess, stabilize, and treat substance use on an involuntary basis.
+A person must clearly show impairment and loss of self-control regarding their substance use.
+They must also need the services because they are unable to understand and appreciate their need for help or are likely end up engaging in self-harm or harm of another if they don’t get help.8

 Non-court-involved involuntary admissions can be made, and there are three types provided under the Marchman Act: protective custody, involuntary assessment for minors, and emergency admission.8 When someone is impaired by a substance, a law enforcement officer can use protective custody procedures to get the person into a safe environment.8